 Sagunto, Tarragona.
 Morning visit to the site of Saguntum, including the restored Roman theatre.
 The castle, essentially Moorish, still preserves parts of the Roman forum, while the Archaeological Museum contains one of the most important collections of Latin inscriptions in Spain and distinctive mosaics from the Late Roman Empire.
 Drive in the afternoon to Tarragona (c.
 3 hours including a stop).
 On arrival, walk a section of the early Roman walls.
 First of three nights in Tarragona.

 Tarragona.
 The Roman circus for c.
-25,000 spectators formed part of a massive monumental complex on the hilltop dating to the late first century ad, part of which forms the basis for the mediaeval ‘Pretorio’.
+25,000 spectators formed part of a massive monumental complex on the hilltop dating to the late 1st century ad, part of which forms the basis for the medieval ‘Pretorio’.
 The city’s National Museum of Archaeology houses an excellent collection of mosaics, wall paintings and sculpture.
 Occupying an impressive site by the Mediterranean, the well-preserved Roman amphitheatre includes the remains of two churches dating to the 6th and 12th centuries.
 There is some free time to visit the cathedral, built on the site of the major Roman temple atop the hill.

 Around Tarragona.
 Visit the Colonial Forum, civic centre of Tarragona, then the Early Christian Museum and Necropolis featuring a splendid series of carved marble sarcophagi.
 Outside the city, the two-tier aqueduct named Pont del Diable is a feat of Roman engineering, delivering water to Tarragona.
 The exceptional remains of 4th-century mosaics can be seen on the dome of the Roman Villa of Centcelles.